neowinx/vadoma/README.md

 The coalesce option is used by **Vadoma** in order to import related data to the index, from other indexes.

-For example, lets say you have a field `TableID` that references the `ID` field of a `Tables` lists inside another Sharepoint instance and you want to import the `Description` field of `Tables` along with its corresonding `ID` in the resulset of the index
+For example, lets say you have a field `TableID` that references the `ID` field of a `Tables` lists inside another Sharepoint instance (lets say `http://myothersharepoint:8080` for example) and you want to import the `Description` field of `Tables` from the referencing `TableID` in the resulset of the index

-So a valid configuration to get the tabe names when importing the data inside Elasticsearch is setting the coalesce value like this:
+So, a valid configuration to achieve that is setting the coalesce value like this:

 ```json
   "coalesce": [